-The location of Felix is hard to beat, offering stunning views onto the Castle Hill and the nearby Danube river.
-The restaurant, which serves breakfast, lunch, and dinner, is inside a carefully refurbished landmark-protected building from the 19th century designed by Miklós Ybl, who was also the head architect of the Budapest Opera House.
-The vibes at Felix are a notch above what people often refer to as "trendy," but the place is more casual and also cheaper than stiff-lipped fine fining dining establishments.
+With stunning views onto both the Castle Hill and the nearby Danube river, the location of Felix is hard to beat.
+The restaurant, which serves breakfast, lunch, and dinner, is located inside a refurbished, landmark-protected building from the 19th century designed by Miklós Ybl, who was also the head architect of the Budapest Opera House.
+In terms of prices and ambiance, Felix is a notch above "trendy places" but it's also more casual and less expensive than stiff-lipped fine dining establishments.

-The biggest highlight of breakfast, which is served every day of the week, is the avocado toast (€8), a dish often relegated to a check-the-box status these days.
-At Felix, a lightly toasted, cereal-crusted dark bread arrives blanketed in avocado cream, pomegranate seeds, and a perfectly poached egg.
+For breakfast, which is served every day of the week, go with the avocado toast (€8), a dish often relegated to a check-the-box status these days.
+At Felix, a lightly toasted, cereal-crusted dark sourdough arrives blanketed in avocado cream, pomegranate seeds, and a perfectly poached egg.
 Also good is the acai bowl (€6).
 On the other hand, you're better off skipping the unremarkable bagel with lox and the eggs Benedict.